Probing multi-mobility edges in quasiperiodic mosaic lattices: Experimental Implementation

 We first probe the two localized states in $\kappa=2$ photonic mosaic lattice.
-Figs.~\ref{fig2}(a) and (b) present the top images of light intensity distribution of localized states every 200 \textmu m along the propagation distance.
+Figs.~\ref{fig2}(a) presents the top images of light intensity distribution of localized states every 200 \textmu m along the propagation distance.
 The grey circles mark the position of every site in the lattice.
 The figures clearly show the strong spatial confinement of the injected light at site 4 and site 8.
-These two excitation cases correspond to the highest and lowest energy eigenstates, shown in Fig.~\ref{fig1}(c).
-As a comparison, we also excite the 15th site to probe an extended state in the lattice.
-Fig.~\ref{fig2}(c) illustrates the light intensity distribution in the lattice over a propagation distance of 1000 \textmu m with both linear (top) and logarithmic (bottom histogram) scale, confirming mostly odd-site occupancy.
+These two excitation cases correspond to the lowest and highest energy eigenstates, shown in Fig.~\ref{fig1}(c).
+We also calculate the theoretical predictions of the exponential wave-function decay, based on the Lyapunov exponent calculation $\gamma_0 = \ln|\lambda a_\kappa| / \kappa$ to the wave-packet intensities in Fig.~2(b), $|\psi_i(j)|\sim e^{-\gamma_0 |j-j_i|}$, where $\max_j |\psi_i(j)| = |\psi_i(j_i)|$.
+A good agreement with the experimental data shows that the wave-packet dynamics at our propagation length gives already a reasonable approximation for the corresponding localized eigenstates.
+To probe an extended state in the lattice, we choose the 15th site as the excitation, based on the overlap of the eigenstates with the site-injected wave packets.
+In order to demonstrate a stark contrast between localized and extended states, we additionally prepared samples with even longer propagation lengths (2000 and 3000 \textmu m).
+Fig.~\ref{fig2}(b) illustrates the light intensity distribution in the lattice over a propagation distance of 3000 \textmu m with both linear (top) and logarithmic (bottom histogram) scale, confirming truly delocalized behavior of the extended state.
 To quantify the transport behavior, we calculate the IPR values for spreading wave-packets in all three cases versus propagation distance.
-The IPR values in Fig.~\ref{fig2}(d) for the localized cases remain close to 1 as the propagation length increases, while the IPR value for the extended state shows the expansion of the initial single-site wave packet (see Supplementary Information A.3).
+The IPR values in Fig.~\ref{fig2}(c) for the localized cases remain close to 1 as the propagation length increases, while the IPR value for the extended state shows the expansion of the initial single-site wave packet (see SI~A.3) and the value decreases below 0.15 at long distance.
+More data can be found in SI~H to showcase the extended behavior in $\kappa=2$ photonic mosaic lattice.
 Our measurements provide experimental evidence of energy-dependent localization phase transition in the mosaic model.